xuy50/ecgr8119-midterm/README.md

 ## Conclusion

+The use of SRGAN-generated high-resolution images significantly enhanced the performance of the binary classification model for cat and dog images.
+Model B, which utilized the super-resolved images produced by SRGAN, demonstrated consistent improvements in **accuracy**, **F1 score**, **AUC**, and overall **generalization** compared to Model A, which was trained solely on original low-resolution images.

+This improvement is particularly evident in the lower validation loss and reduced number of incorrect predictions in Model B, which highlights the effectiveness of SRGAN in enhancing image quality for better analysis.
+The **perceptual loss** used during SRGAN training, along with the combination of **content loss**, **adversarial loss**, and **total variation loss**, enabled the generator to produce highly realistic high-resolution images that helped the classifier to better distinguish between cats and dogs.

-The SRGAN-generated images improved the binary classification performance.
-This demonstrates the potential of using GAN-generated high-resolution images to enhance model training, especially in cases where high-quality images are not readily available.
-The consistent improvement across different metrics—accuracy, F1 score, AUC, and the confusion matrix—supports the conclusion that the use of SRGAN can effectively enhance classification tasks.
+This project demonstrates the potential of using **GAN-generated high-resolution images** to improve model training, particularly in cases where high-quality images are not readily available.
+The consistent improvement across different metrics supports the conclusion that **super-resolution techniques** like SRGAN can effectively enhance the training process for classification tasks, leading to better model performance and generalization.

-The complete implementation and results can be reproduced using the provided code and documentation.
-The training scripts, validation scripts, and all required configuration files are available in this repository.